Back to Field Notes

 Every backend eventually hits the same wall: clients need to update part of a resource, but sending the whole object back and forth feels wrong.
+We tried JSON Patch.
+Here's what we learned.

-We were building PATCH endpoints for complex domain entities with DTOs that had 20+ fields, nested objects, and a couple of lists.
-The frontend was building forms, and most edits were small: update a description, flip a boolean, adjust a timestamp.
+We were building PATCH endpoints for complex domain entities with DTOs that had 20+ fields, nested objects and a couple of lists.
+The frontend was building forms and most edits were small: update a description, flip a boolean, adjust a timestamp.

 We already had a homegrown pattern (TrackableObject<T>) where the client could signal which fields were intentionally sent.
-It worked, but it was custom, hard to explain to newcomers, and it didn't cover array operations.
+It worked, but it was custom, hard to explain to newcomers and it didn't cover array operations.

 So we went looking for a standard.